ietf-wg-ohai/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

 the second with the remaining two bytes, and the final with zero bytes of data.

-The nonce for processing the chunks are:
+The nonces for processing the chunks are, in order:

 ~~~ hex-dump
 fead854635d2d5527d64f546